pingcap/tidb/docs/design/2022-03-16-functional-dependency.md

 ### Implementation Overview

-* How to store function dependency
+* How to store functional dependency
-* How to maintain function dependency
+* How to maintain functional dependency
-* How to integrate function dependency with TiDB arch
+* How to integrate functional dependency with TiDB arch

-#### How to store function dependency
+#### How to store functional dependency

 Generally speaking, functional dependencies essentially store the relationship between columns.
 According to the paper [Exploiting functional dependence in query optimization](https://cs.uwaterloo.ca/research/tr/2000/11/CS-2000-11.thesis.pdf), this relationship can be constant, equivalence, strict and lax.
 Except constant is a unary, all others can be regarded as binary relationships.
 Therefore, we can use graph theory to store functional dependencies, maintaining edge sets between point-set and point-set, and attaching equivalence, strict and lax attributes as a label on each edge.
 For unary constant property, we can still save it as an edge, and since constant has no starting point-set, let's regard it as a headless edge.